acoache/knitr-poster-3colors/README.md

 \definecolor{mblack}{rgb}{0,0,0}
 ```

-Make sure to modify RGB codes in the first R chunk of the Sweave file accordingly so that your R outputs fit with the color theme:
+If you are using the Sweave file, make sure to modify RGB codes in the first R chunk accordingly so that your R outputs fit with the color theme:

 ```r
 mblue <- function(alpha = 1){rgb(0,0.4,0.6,alpha)}